fchest/fchest.github.io/_pages/about.md

 News:
 ----
+* The paper "MF2Mel: A Dynamic Multiscale Fusion Network for EEG-Driven Mel Spectrogram Reconstruction" has been accepted by **ACM MM 2025（CCF A）**
+* The paper "DHGCN: Dual HyperGraph Convolutional Network for EEG-Based Auditory Attention Detection" has been accepted by **ACM MM 2025（CCF A）**
 * The paper "A Domain Adaptation Framework by Aligning the Inverse Gram Matrices for Cross-Subject Motor Imagery Classification" has been accepted by **IEEE Transactions on Consumer Electronics**
 * The paper "M3ANet: Multi-scale and Multi-Modal Alignment Network for Brain-Assisted Target Speaker Extraction" has been accepted by **IJCAI 2025（CCF A）**
 * The paper "MHANet: Multi-scale Hybrid Attention Network for Auditory Attention Detection" has been accepted by **IJCAI 2025（CCF A）**